With smoke firing you never know what end result you are going to get.smoke-dustbins-blog

 There are so many variables.
 For example, saw dust burns a lot slower than wood shavings.
-It matters what size holes you have drilled in the side of your smoke chamber ( in my case, dustbin).smoke-fir-torso-blog
+It matters what size holes you have drilled in the side of your smoke chamber ( in my case, dustbin).

-This torsosmoke-firing-blog-torso-2
+This torso

-was glazed with the same glaze and oxides as this one…smoke-fire-blog-61
+was glazed with the same glaze and oxides as this one…

 and this one.
 The one difference is the amount of soot I added to the saw dust and the way I packed the wood shavings and saw dust around the torso.
 I have found that copper oxide will turn bright red under very strong reduction so I try to starve the atmosphere inside the smoke chambers of oxygen.
 To learn more about smoke firing, and get a chance to experiment and play, you are welcome to join my ceramic and smokefiring workshops in Hastings.